uccmisl/dashc/README.md

 A: Log out of the OS and log in back might help.

+Q: Why one of Cohttp library files is swapped during ./configure?

+A: Cohttp library has (had?) interface only for non-persistent connections (requests), so it is slightly modifed by this file. configure keeps the hash of the last commit (<https://github.com/mirage/ocaml-cohttp>) when everything was fine, it make sense to update it sometimes (cohttp might get support of a new OCaml compiler or new features/bug fixes).

 Q: Why there was a need in a new implementation instead of updating already existing similar solutions?

-A: It was clear that the new implementation won't take much time.
+A: Initially GPAC player was supposed to be used for doing the main phd research, but it didn't work properly for some reason.
+At the same time it was clear that making a custom small emulator of the video player won't take much time.

 Q: Why OCaml was used (not a C/C++/Java/C#/Python)?

-A: OCaml allowed to make a working tool in several days due to hands-on expirience with it.
+A: The main reason for OCaml choice was a past expirience with it.
+It took around two weeks of development to make a tool with conventional and BBA-0/1/2 algorithms during December 2016 (Christmas holidays!).

 Q: What is OCaml?